stockparfait/experiments/methodology/README.md

 *Up: [Table of Contents]*

-I purposefully do not follow any speficific textbook, any established trading or investment approaches, indicators, quantitative trading strategies, or econometric theories.
+I purposefully do not follow any specific textbook, any established trading or investment approaches, indicators, quantitative trading strategies, or econometric theories.
 Instead, I decided to start from the ground up with the actual historical data, and see for myself what the data can tell me.